Auxilor/auxilor.github.io/docs/boosters/how-to-make-a-custom-booster.md

         - " &fThis booster will last another hour, be sure to thank them!"
         - ""

+queue-effects:
+  - id: send_message
+    args:
+      action_bar: false
+      messages:
+        - ""
+        - " %activator%&f has queued a &a1.5x Sell Multiplier Booster&f!"
+        - " &fThis booster will last %time%, when its time comes!"
+        - ""

+queue-increment-effects:
+  - id: send_message
+    args:
+      action_bar: false
+      messages:
+        - ""
+        - " %activator%&f has increased a &a1.5x Sell Multiplier Booster&f in the queue!"
+        - " &fThis booster will now last %time%, when its time comes!"
+        - ""

 expiry-effects:
   - id: send_message
     args: